-This is the third in a series of three articles exploring how we can improve the odds for future valuation multiples by Connecting Stories to Statistics:
+This is the third in a series of three articles exploring how we can improve the odds for our strategic investments by Quantifying Our Stories in Scenarios:

 Step 1: For Future Events

 Step 2: For Long-Term Cash Accumulation

 In our previous article, Step 2: Quantify Our Stories in Scenarios for Long-Term Cash Accumulation, we illustrated that it can really pay to call odds on multiple cases for a company’s future long-term cash flows.
 But as we noted at the end, most of us need to do more because our limited investment horizons require that we sell our investment in any company long before all its cash flows come to us.
 So going from cases for a company’s future cash flows to cases for our own investment returns requires making cases for someone else’s purchase price in the future.

 That price is ultimately a human decision that can be influenced by many factors, like fear of missing out (“FOMO”), also known by finance quants as a “momentum factor.”
 But whoever is holding the bag at Warren Buffett’s “forever” horizon can simply depend on the company’s long-term future cash flow, so as one steps back to gradually earlier horizons, expectations for that future long-term cash flow maintain a strong magnetism on price, despite the other price influences like FOMO.
 In his book Expectations Investing, Columbia Business School Adjunct Professor of Finance Michael Mauboussin points out:

 Extensive empirical research demonstrates that the market determines the prices of stocks just as it does any other financial asset.
 Specifically, the studies show two relationships.
 First, market prices respond to changes in a company’s cash flow prospects.
 Second, market prices reflect long-term cash flow prospects . . . companies often need ten years of value-creating cash flows to justify their stock price.
 For companies with formidable competitive advantages, this period can last as long as thirty years.